CHPGenetics/GMM-Demux/README.md

 # GMM-Demux
-A Gaussian Mixture Model based software for processing sample barcoding data (including both cell hashing and MULTI-seq data).
+GMM-Demux is a Gaussian-Mixture-Model-based software for processing sample barcoding data (cell hashing and MULTI-seq).

-Below shows an example classification result.
-Orange dots are multi-sample multiplets.
+GMM-Demux identifies Multi-Sample Multiplets (MSMs) in a sample barcoding dataset.
+Below shows an example distribution of MSMs in a PBMC scRNA-seq dataset.
+Orange dots in the scatter plot are MSMs.

 <img src="https://raw.githubusercontent.com/CHPGenetics/GMM-Demux/master/GMM_simplified.png" alt="GMM-Demux example" width="600"/>

 ## Description
-GMM-Demux removes Multi-Sample-Multiplets (MSMs) in a cell hashing dataset and estimates the fraction of Same-Sample-Multiplets (SSMs) and singlets in the remaining dataset.
+GMM-Demux removes Multi-Sample-Multiplets (MSMs) in a cell hashing dataset and estimates the percentages of Same-Sample-Multiplets (SSMs) and singlets in the remaining dataset.
 GMM-Demux also verifies if a putative cell type exists, or is it merely an artifact induced by multiplets.

 Multiplet-induced fake cell types are called "phony cell types".

-An example phony cell type in a CITE-seq dataset is provided in the picture below:
+Examples of phony cell types in a PBMC CITE-seq dataset is provided in the figure below:

 <img src="https://raw.githubusercontent.com/CHPGenetics/GMM-Demux/master/phony.png" width="600"/>

-In the above figure, both CD3+CD19+ and CD4+CD8+ cell types are multiplet induced fake cell types.
+In the above figure, both the CD3+CD19+ and the CD4+CD8+ cell types are multiplet-induced fake cell types.

 Phony type clusters have large percentages of MSMs, as above figure shows.
 Both phony type clusters have large MSM percentages.

 Percentages of MSMs are used as key features by GMM-Demux to classify GEM clusters.

 ## Terminology
-* **Singlet**: Droplet that contains a single cell.
+* **Singlet**: A droplet that contains a single cell.

 * **MSM**: Multi-Sample Multiplet.
-A multiplet that contains cells from different samples in sample barcoding.
+A MSM is a multiplet that contains cells from different samples in sample barcoding.
 MSMs can be identified by GMM-Demux.

 * **SSM**: Same-Sample Multiplet.
-A multiplet that contains cells from the same sample in sample barcoding.
+A SSM is a multiplet that contains cells from a single sample in sample barcoding.
 SSMs cannot be separated from singlets by sample barcoding.

-* **SSD**: A combined category of both SSMs and singlets.
+* **SSD**: Same-Sample Droplet.
+SSD is a combined category of both SSMs and singlets.

-* **Pure type**: a real cell type that exist in the tissue.
+* **Pure type**: a pure type cell type is a real cell type that exist in the tissue.

-* **Phony type**: an artificial cell type that is an artifact produced by multiplets.
+* **Phony type**: a phony type cell type is an artificial cell type that is an artifact produced by multiplets.

-* **Mixture type**: a cluster of droplets in which there exist a large fraction of phony type droplets.
+* **Mixture type**: a mixture type cell type is a cluster of droplets in which there exist a non-trivial fraction of phony type droplets.

-An illustration of above terminology is provided in the figure below:
+An illustration of the above terminologies in a PBMC dataset is provided in the figure below:

 <img src="https://raw.githubusercontent.com/CHPGenetics/GMM-Demux/master/term.png" width="600"/>

 ## Features
-* Remove cell-hashing-identifiable multiplets (MSMs) from the dataset.
+* Remove cell-hashing-identifiable multiplets (i.e., MSMs) from the dataset.
 * Estimate the fraction of cell-hashing-unidentifiable multiplets (SSMs) in the remaining dataset (the RSSM percentage).
-* Tests if a putative cell type is a pure (real) cell type or is it a phony cell type.
+* Test if a putative cell type is a pure (real) cell type or is it a phony (fake) cell type.

 ## Example Dataset
-* An example cell hashing data is provided in the *example_input* folder.
-It contains the per drop HTO count matrix of a 4-sample cell hashing library prep.
+* An example cell hashing dataset is provided in the *example_input* folder.
+It contains the per-drop HTO count matrix of a 4-sample cell hashing library prep.
 The input folder has the same file format with the CellRanger v3 output.

 # Authors
  Hongyi Xin, Qi Yan, Yale Jiang, Jiadi Luo, Carla Erb, Richard Duerr, Kong Chen* and Wei Chen*